expat-journal-lambda/expatJournal-UI-Chris-Ian/README.md

 My role in the group was 'User Interface Developer', where my goals were:

-* Build a multi-page marketing website that matches the theme chosen by your group and provides the user with details about the product our team has selected to build.
+* Build a multi-page marketing website that matches the theme chosen by my group and provides the user with details about the product our team has selected to build.

 * Marketing website must include responsive mobile and desktop screen widths.